implico/email-framework/README.md

 By default, the base (copy source) project is the `plain` sample from the core (unless you create own `plain` project, then it will be the default for bootstraping).
 You can specify base project by the second parameter:

 ```
-iemail init my_project_name base_project_name
+iemail init my_project_name other_project_name
 ```

-If the base project is not found in the current directory, it will be searched in the core `sample` directory.
+If the base project is not found in the current directory, it will be searched in the framework core `sample` directory.

 After initialization, run compiler in watch mode: